Dilation, functional model and a complete unitary invariant for $C._{0}\,\; \Gamma_n$-contractions: The fundamental operator tuple ( -tuple) of a -contraction

 \end{proof}

-\begin{rem} The converse to the above result does not hold, i.e, two non-unitarily equivalent $\Gamma_n$-contractions can have unitarily equivalent FOTs.
-For example if we consider a $\Gamma_n$-isometry on a Hilbert space which is not a $\Gamma_n$-unitary, then its FOT is $(0,0)$ which is same as the FOP of any $\Gamma_n$-unitary on the same Hilbert space. \end{rem}
+\begin{rem} The converse to the above result does not hold, i.e, two non-unitarily equivalent $\Gamma_n$-contractions can have unitarily equivalent $\ft$-tuples.
+For example, if we consider a $\Gamma_n$-isometry on a Hilbert space which is not a $\Gamma_n$-unitary, then its $\ft$-tuple is $(0,\dots,0)$ which is same as the $\ft$-tuple of any $\Gamma_n$-unitary on the same Hilbert space. \end{rem}